Introduction to Workforce Dynamics

 This infrequent and incomplete tracking means that workforce metrics carry less weight in predicting the future performance of a target company of interest, despite their role as both a consequence and predictor of company health.

-Any source of more frequent and more detailed workforce data, even if only directional, can therefore add value and improve existing financial signals that analysts rely on to predict company performance.
+Any source of more frequent and more detailed workforce data, even if only directional, can, therefore, add value and improve existing financial signals that analysts rely on to predict company performance.

 What is Workforce Dynamics?

-In order to address this gap, Aura is are developing a new product feature that we are calling AuraWorkforce Dynamics – workforce metrics for companies of interest, updated weekly from publicly available data.
+To address this gap, Aura is developing a new product feature called AuraWorkforce Dynamics—workforce metrics for companies of interest, updated weekly from publicly available data.
+We envision this product as having two distinct but interconnected parts:

 • Standard company metrics: